-Very high magnification resolution of 1000X vision imaging system is used for Quality Assurance & product specification conformance in the manufacturing of Digi-Pas® products.
+Very high magnification resolution of 1000X vision imaging system is used for Quality Assurance & product specification conformance on structural dimentional accuracy during manufacturing and testing.

 Length & flatness dimensional measurement resolution is 0.1 µm and measurement accuracy is (1.5 + 3L/1000) µm where L is the measurement length.

 Nikon High Precision Metallurgical Measuring Microscope - JAPAN

 The Nikon high precision metallurgical measuring microscope capable of magnifying up to 1.500x incorporates with digital imaging and vision processing metrology.
 The high resolution image and non-contact Z-height dimensional measurement are useful features for Digi-Pas® laboratory applications such as matrial surface unifomity or Cracks & Failure Analysis.

 Digi-Pas® product area calibrated and tested to reliably withstand operating in stringent environments.
 Each product is compensated and tested to operate in accordance to full operating temperature range.

 Digi-Pas® products are subject to accelerated temperature test for reliability and performance conformity to specification utilizing Taibai Thermal Shock Chamber.

 Tektronix DSA8200 & Agilent HP 81130A - USA